Joelsingh61/Development-of-an-AMR-for-Warehouse-Material-Transportation-using-ROS-2/README.md

 # Development-of-an-AMR-for-Warehouse-Material-Transportation-using-ROS-2
 An Autonomous Mobile Robot (AMR) designed for warehouse material transportation.
 The robot navigates independently, avoids obstacles, and delivers materials between locations, improving efficiency, safety, and reducing manual labor.

+v1

+Objectives

+Move from point A to B in an environment

+Detect and avoid obstacles

+Steps

+1 .Use an open source AMR model
+2 .Add sensors and robot joints to the robot model
+3 .Testing of all nodes
+4 .Integrate moveit
+5 .Spawn the robot and test basic movement
+6 .Generate a warehouse map by exploring the environment using slam 7 .Save the generated map for future use
+8 .Enable robot localization on the saved map
+9 .Set target locations for material delivery
+10 Plan optimal paths to the target locations
+11 .Detect and avoid obstacles during navigation
+12 .
+Transport materials autonomously between locations 13 .
+Evaluate navigation accuracy and delivery performance